NethermindEth/el-node-spec/docs/docs/wizard/intro.md

 :::note Disclaimer

-The Middleware wizard setup tool has yet to be made available.
+The AVS wizard setup tool has yet to be made available.
 It is currently in its development phase.

 :::